I own a home or business nearby

 Every property sale must be supported by a current market value appraisal, which is based on the “highest and best use” of the property, according to real estate industry standards and Appraisal Institute of Canada principles and professional standards.
 “Market value” is the amount that might be expected if the property were sold in the open market by a willing seller to a willing buyer.

-With BRT, the corridors will provide easy access to downtown and the Transit Villages located at the end of each BRT line, and these areas will have sidewalks and streetscapes beautified by the project.
+Rapid transit corridors will provide easy access to downtown and the Transit Villages, and these areas will have sidewalks and streetscapes beautified by the project.

-London’s BRT corridors are envisioned as lively communities that will attract investment in higher-density residential and commercial developments.
-In other cities with rapid transit, more people are clustered around BRT lines – living, working, shopping and dining.
+London’s rapid transit corridors are envisioned as lively communities that will attract investment in higher-density residential and commercial developments.
+In other cities with rapid transit, more people are clustered around the lines – living, working, shopping and dining.

 By the numbers

-Potential total land value increase along BRT corridors
+Potential total land value increase along rapid transit corridors

 Of growth could occur within 800 metres of rapid transit by 2034

 More jobs could be located within a few km of rapid transit corridors by 2034

 Q: How will I know if my property could be impacted?

 If your property may be impacted, you will have already heard from us – by letter, in person and/or over the phone – and the lines of communication will remain open throughout the project.